- American Airlines Admirals Club New York JFK

 Seats: 5A/5C (Premium Business – Window/Aisle)

-I noticed that the FA serving our side of the plane was my same FA from JFK to LIM.
+I noticed that the flight attendant serving our side of the plane was my same flight attendant from JFK to Lima.
 I told her I recognized her, and upon seeing my camera out, she recognized me as well.
 “I read the menu in advance this time, no worries.”

 With a very short taxi (the runway is literally next to the “gate”), we had to wait for the safety announcement to finish while waiting at the end of the runway.
-As soon as we were up, I got out my laptop (to write this plus look at/edit photos), and turned on the King’s Speech on the IFE.
+As soon as we were up, I got out my laptop (to write this plus look at/edit photos), and turned on the King’s Speech on the IFE (yes, this flight was last year, it was a new movie back then).

 It took about 90 minutes for the lunch service to start.
 Given that I had made a diet of empanadas and overpriced fried food on the island, I was looking forward to the salad.
 We were seated in 5 A/C since they were the only 2 seats together at the time of booking.
 Because of this, we were the last to be offered lunch, since the center seats are situated a bit forward of the window seats in the same row, and the off-duty pilots in 5 J/L had already eaten.
 Fortunately, only the lamb was gone by then, so we both got our option of the salad.
 Instead of the recommended wine, I went with the Casa Lapostolle Cabernet, which I had enjoyed on a previous leg.